-Bridgett Wagner, one of the conservative movement’s best-known and well-connected leaders, is vice president for external relations at The Heritage Foundation.
+Bridgett Wagner, one of the conservative movement’s best-known and well-connected leaders, is acting senior vice president for Policy Promotion at The Heritage Foundation.

 Wagner oversees the leading think tank’s Coalition Relations, Lectures and Seminars, Young Leaders, and Strategic Outreach programs, among other duties.
 All are focused on spreading conservative principles, policies, and ideas among allies, public audiences, interns and young professionals, and new audiences.